 There are so many different ways to sell your travel photography these days that it comes down to what your goals and aspirations are.
 But it also depends on what sort of photos you have and like capturing.

-So before you dive into selling photos, have a think about what your long-term ambition is.
+So before you dive into selling photos, think about what your long-term ambition is.
 You can then tailor your approach and journey to achieving that goal.
-Keep in mind that how you choose to sell your photos, will have its own markets and requirements.
+Keep in mind that how you choose to sell your photos will have its own markets and requirements.